Key takeaways

 - Delivery and Archiving: The system sends the document to the customer and stores a copy with a full audit trail

-From the moment a customer applies for coverage to the final claim settlement, faster, more accurate documents translate directly into competitive advantage.
+From the moment a customer applies for coverage to the final claim settlement, faster and more accurate documents translate directly into competitive advantage.
+Here's where the impact is most immediate.

 For claims processing